rley12/PromptEngFAU/MY-REPORT.md

 * Prompt: "Step 1: Generate a list of potential data sources for stock sentiment analysis (e.g., Twitter, news articles, Reddit, financial reports).
 Step 2: Identify the key financial metrics that influence stock overvaluation.
 Step 3: Based on steps 1 and 2, define the system requirements for an AI tool that integrates sentiment and fundamental analysis.".
 * Other model parameters were untouched from the default settings set in the repo.

 The run-time was logged and output was exported.
 The output was then fed to ChatGPT to score the results from a range of 1-10 (with 10 being the best), and the instructions being to score based on which response most adequately fufills the prompt.
-I manually skimmed the results too, to collaborate the score.
+The results are found in **ChatGPT Scoring.md**.I manually skimmed the results too, to collaborate the scores.

 # Results
-The output can be seen in Output.md file.
+The output can be seen in **Output.md** file.
 * Scores:

 | num_ctx \ num_predict | 1000 | 10000 | 50000 | 100000 |